HerveB/Coursera-Getting_and_Cleaning_Data-Project/CodeBook.md

 * **freqbodygyromag_std** for fBodyGyroMag-std()
 * **freqbodygyrojerkmag_std** for fBodyGyroJerkMag-std()

-'-xyz' and '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions and are represented as 3 different variable, each time.
+'-xyz' and '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions and are represented as 3 different variables e.g. timebodyacc_mean_xyz is actually timebodyacc_mean_x, timebodyacc_mean_y, timebodyacc_mean_z.

 Each observation is the average of the extracted feature for a given activity and subject.